kgeorgiou/ctf-writeups/runesec/steganography/hide-and-seek.md

 - We open the image.
 No signs of a flag.

-- Maybe we can open this image in photoshop and start playing with the colors (invert, contrast, etc,) maybe there's something's to be discovered.
+- Maybe we can open it in photoshop and start playing with the colors (invert, contrast, etc,) maybe there's something's to be discovered.

 ## Exploitation

-Our photoshop were in vain.
+Our photoshop efforts were in vain.

 However, we've discovered this tool called [steghide](http://steghide.sourceforge.net/).
 Seems like the go-to steganography encode/decoder.